New Vs Old Garage Door Installation: What You Need to Know

 Before you choose an opener, match the door material to your climate, security needs, and maintenance tolerance because durability starts with the slab.

-Galvanized steel with a baked-on finish resists impact and intrusion; pick at least 24–25 gauge, with polyurethane foam (R‑value ≥ 12) for thermal stability and stiffness.
+Galvanised steel with a baked-on finish resists impact and intrusion; pick at least 24–25 gauge, with polyurethane foam (R‑value ≥ 12) for thermal stability and stiffness.

 For wood longevity, specify rot-resistant species (cedar, mahogany), factory sealing on all edges, and stainless fasteners; expect periodic refinishing.